weetmuts/beak/README.md

 Unmounting backup /home/you/backups
 ```

-Remote rclone cloud storage backups, s3_work_crypt is an rclone config.
+Remote cloud backups:
 ```
+# Just replace your local backup directory with an rclone storage:
 >beak store /home/you/Work s3_work_crypt:
 >beak shell s3_work_crypt:
 ```

+Restoring is just as easy.
 ```
 # You can restore the third most recent backup.
 (0=latest 1=second latest 2=third latest)
 >beak restore s3_work_crypt:@2 /home/you/Work
 ```

-Configure a rule for /home/you/Work
+Add preconfigured rules for more complicated backup setups.
 ```
+# Add a beak rule named work: for /home/you/Work
 >beak config
 # Depending on the configuration push might store in multiple local and remote locations.
 >beak push work: